Layt27/product-management-system-web-app/README.md

 ## Description

-Product Management System is a comprehensive web application that enables users to manage various aspects of their products.
+Product Management System is a comprehensive web application that enables users to perform CRUD operations on products.

 ## Built with